snabb/flixproxy/README.md

    in the ClientHello TLS packet to determine the backend.

 You may be able to use this software to circumvent geoblocking:

 1. Setup this proxy in a virtual machine in the desired location.
+You will to adjust the configuration to suit your needs.

 2. Specify the proxy IP address as the DNS server address in your Smart TV, computer, router, DHCP or somewhere else.